jilliangmeehan/viatrix/content/notes/characters/parsifal.md

 > There are possible parallels in *Perceval* with the Irish mythological race of the [Tuatha Dé Danann](https://en.wikipedia.org/wiki/Tuatha_D%C3%A9_Danann).
 The race has three central talismans, a spear, a cauldron, and a sword, that correlate with the spear, grail, and sword present in *Perceval*.[^ ]Chrétien's *Perceval* also includes many similarities to the Irish saga *[The Boyhood Deeds of Fionn](https://en.wikipedia.org/wiki/The_Boyhood_Deeds_of_Fionn)*.
 The main character, [Fionn mac Cumhaill](https://en.wikipedia.org/wiki/Fionn_mac_Cumhaill), is raised in isolation and undergoes many adventures akin to those of Perceval, suggesting that the narrative may have been a source of inspiration for Chrétien.

-without getting too in the weeds here because this is all a story for another day, i have a suspicion that fontaine is going to incorporate a lot of stuff from irish mythology. especially that last character, fionn.
+without getting too in the weeds here because this is all a story for another day, i have a suspicion that [[fontaine]] is going to incorporate a lot of stuff from irish mythology. especially that last character, fionn.

 for now, just know that irish mythology is divided into four cycles: the mythological cycle, the ulster cycle, the fianna cycle, and the kings’ cycle. the ulster cycle in particular is mostly about a hero named cu chulainn, who manymanymany people have speculated was a source of inspiration for [[notes/characters/playable/childe|childe]].

-cu chulainn was trained by a warrior woman named scathach (possibly skirk!) who gave him his spear, gae bulg—the description of the spear is honestly not too far off from childe's hydro weapons—and he basically becomes this insane hero at a young age who turns into “an unrecognisable monster who knows neither friend nor foe” when fights. (like literally, that is not a metaphor, he becomes a monster. very foul legacy of him.)
+cu chulainn was trained by a warrior woman named scathach (possibly [[skirk]]!) who gave him his spear, gae bulg—the description of the spear is honestly not too far off from childe's hydro weapons—and he basically becomes this insane hero at a young age who turns into “an unrecognisable monster who knows neither friend nor foe” when fights. (like literally, that is not a metaphor, he becomes a monster. very foul legacy of him.)

 ## childe
-this is farfetched, but i basically have a theory that [[notes/characters/playable/childe|childe]] is somehow a distant descendant of parsifal and the blue-eyed spear witch—the resemblance of the heart of depth guy, the fact that he uses the freedom talent books from mondstadt, the dead blue eyes.
+this is farfetched, but i basically have a theory that [[notes/characters/playable/childe|childe]] is somehow a distant descendant of parsifal and the blue-eyed spear witch—the resemblance of the heart of depth guy, the fact that he uses the [[freedom talent books]] from mondstadt, the dead blue eyes.

 let it be known that i had this theory first but ashikai has [a good video]([https://www.youtube.com/watch?v=cPUcllAoxFo&pp=ygUOYXNoaWthaSBjaGlsZGU%3D](https://www.youtube.com/watch?v=cPUcllAoxFo&pp=ygUOYXNoaWthaSBjaGlsZGU%3D)) about it that i think will cover everything quicker & more efficiently than i can.

 ## dragonspine
-i find it really interesting that [[notes/characters/playable/childe|childe]], parsifal, and eberhart all have ties to dragonspine:
+i find it really interesting that [[notes/characters/playable/childe|childe]], parsifal, and eberhart all have ties to [[dragonspine]]:
-- the heart of depth artifact set, which tells parsifal's story, is in a dragonspine domain
+- the [[heart of depth]] artifact set, which tells parsifal's story, is in a dragonspine domain
 - eberhart led that fateful expedition to dragonspine
 - childe is shown in dragonspine in one of his character videos
-- durin's corrupted heart being in dragonspine reminds me a lot of whatever is going on with childe re: foul legacy & the abyss
+- [[durin]]'s corrupted heart being in dragonspine reminds me a lot of whatever is going on with childe re: foul legacy & the [[abyss]]
 - for some reason, the battle music in dragonspine is [all-conquering tide](https://open.spotify.com/track/5BVQORtwCg5PtOUG5GR9B5?si=be8e6c36e63145c2) — a song that’s pretty clearly associated with childe, was in the domain in his story quest, and is not even on the dragonspine album

 [^1] via favonius lance description